epam/TimeBaseGrafanaPlugin/README.md

 TimeBase grafana plugin provides wide range of instruments for time-series processing in analyzing.
 Wide variety of functions include functions from financial analysis domain, statistics, etc.

+## Prerequisites

+TimeBase plugin uses [TimeBase WebAdmin](https://kb.timebase.info/admin.html) REST API, so this is a required component to use plugin.

 [Link to plugin distribution](https://github.com/epam/TimeBaseGrafanaPlugin/releases/download/1.0.7/epam-timebase-datasource.zip)

 ## Working with SSO on TimeBase WebAdmin